jeafreezy/rsgis/README.md

     mtd.get_some(['sun','path','row']) #To get multiple parameters.
 Returns a list of values.

+## Command line Use
+Change directory into the rsgis folder to run

+        python main.py --dir_path [path/to/metadata/file] --get [parametr to get]

+        #This command returns the result of the --get query

 ## Running the tests

  Paste a metadata file in the data dir(delete old one) in tests and cd into the test dir then run in terminal<br>